Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-This time, the returned stream descriptors should contain compatible signature ciphers.
-You can now use the deciphering instructions extracted earlier to resolve the correct stream URLs and download them.
+With that, the returned stream descriptors should contain compatible signature ciphers, allowing you to correctly reconstruct the URLs using the deciphering instructions extracted earlier.